-Now research shows that when it comes to hopping in the sack, it could be best to wait.
+Will Waiting For Sex Build a Stronger Relationship?
+Research shows that when it comes to hopping in the sack, it could be best to wait.

 In Metts’ research, she found couples that had sex first and said “I love you” after had a negative experience.
 The introduction of the conversation was often awkward and apologetic.
 She and other psychologist argue both partners should be on the same page.

 Sex is an investment.
 When you jump that investment for a quick fling, it’ll affect your psyche and potentially your future relationships too.

 Consider waiting for sex.
 Anticipation will help you build a stronger connection to your partner.
 It may help you make sound decisions for your relationship.